Poverty rate*2% of the population live under the poverty line of $1.90 per day

-Helvetas has been active in Sri Lanka since 1978.
-During our first decades there, our organization was involved in a wide range of development and rehabilitation projects in Sri Lanka since 1978.
-After the tsunami in December 2004, Helvetas was involved in emergency relief and reconstruction.
+Helvetas has been active in a wide range of rural development and rehabilitation projects in Sri Lanka since 1978.
+After the tsunami in December 2004, the organization was involved in emergency relief and reconstruction.
 Since 2009, Helvetas has worked mainly in the field of governance and peace.

-Although Sri Lanka now ranks among the world’s middle-income countries, poverty is still widespread in certain areas.
+Although Sri Lanka now ranks among the world’s middle-income countries, poverty is still widespread.
 Seeking temporary work abroad is the only solution for many men and women.
-Two million people of Sri Lankan origin now live abroad – mostly in the Gulf States, increasingly in the Far East as well.
-And another 250,000 leave Sri Lanka every year.
+Two million people of Sri Lankan origin live abroad – mostly in the Gulf States, and increasingly in the Far East.
+Another 250,000 leave Sri Lanka every year.
 Labor migration is a strategy strongly promoted by the Sri Lanka government.